Starch Alchemy

 When you eat starch, an enzyme called amylase breaks it down into sugar.
 That’s why starchy foods such as rice and bread can raise your blood glucose

 There are ways to reduce the impact that starch has on your glucose levels.
-One method is simply to cool starchy foods after they’re cooked.
+One method is to cool starchy foods after they’re cooked.

 Retrogradation

-If the starch is cooled after cooking, the molecules re-crystallize and become more tightly packed.
+When starch is cooled after cooking, the molecules re-crystallize and become more tightly packed.

 This process is known as retrogradation and form resistant starch.

 Because its molecules are more tightly packed, resistant starch can’t be broken down by amylase.
-So when this type of starch hits your small intestine, it can’t be digested and absorbed, and leaves a low impact on your blood sugar.
+So when this type of starch enters your small intestine, it can’t be digested and absorbed, and leaves a low impact on your blood sugar.

 But what if you prefer your rice hot?